tjko/fanpico/commands.md

 * [SYStem:WIFI:PASSword](#systemwifipassword)
 * [SYStem:WIFI:PASSword?](#systemwifipassword-1)

-Additionally unit will respond to following standard SCPI commands to provide compatiblity in case some program unconditionally will send these:
+Additionally unit will respond to following standard SCPI commands to provide compatibility in case some program unconditionally will send these:
 * *CLS
 * *ESE